jasonincanada/research/Dreaming/Specimens/2021/6 - Sep 15 - Clever Trick.md

 # 15 Sep 2021

-Day residue: #Anxiety about video conferencing today with the rest of the company
+Day residue: #Anxiety about video conferencing later on today with the rest of the company

 ### 7:20am